isqua/form-generator/README.md

 So, from a bird's eye view, the structure is as follows:

 1. [index.tsx](./src/index.tsx) is an entrypoint.
-It founds the root DOM element and render the App.
+It finds the root DOM element and render the App.
 1. [app/](./src/app) contains any app-level code.
     - [App.tsx](./src/app/App.tsx) is where the app is described.
 It can render several features and do the routing, but currently there is only one feature.
 1. [features/](./src/features/) contains feature-specific code, directory per feature: